ArifSohaib/distracted_driver/readme.md

 For training I decided to put the images in lmdb format as the alternative was hdf5 and I was running into memory issues with it and lmdb is also the most used format with caffe.

 To prepare the lmdb file you need two text files with the location and category of the dataset images.
 Manually making these files for large datasets is almost impossible so I made a python script to do this for me.
 This script is the make_datasets.py file.
-The file has been commented to be usable for tutorial purposes.
+The file has been annotated to be usable for tutorial purposes.

 Once we have these txt files, we can use the file create_distracted.sh to create the lmdb files (side-note:I know it could be named better but I could not think of anything else at the time).